Search Site

-New York Wrongful Death Lawyer
+New York City Wrongful Death Lawyer

 Family members can file a wrongful death claim when their loved one dies through the negligence or wrongdoing of another person or corporation.
 This type of claim allows the deceased’s estate or surviving family members to seek monetary damages from the guilty party.